mediamonks/symfony-sonata-media-bundle/Resources/doc/3-using_the_bundle.rst

     - 'media' shows how you can choose a single media object (many to one)
     - 'gallery' shows you you can choose multiple media objects (many to many)
     - 'image' shows how you can choose a single media object of a specific type (many to one)
+    - 'soundcloud' shows how you can choose a single media object of a specific provider (many to one)

 Displaying a media object with Twig
 -----------------------------------